knguyen13/KBL/firefly.md

 Lights up the closet when the door is opened and turns off when the door is closed.

 ***Design***
 An stm32l0 mcu polls a magnetic sensor(reed switch) to detect when the door is opened or closed.
-When door open is detected, the mcu will activate the relay to connect the 12V Li-Ion battery to the light bar;
+When door open is detected, the mcu will activate the relay, connecting the 12V Li-Ion battery to the light bar, turning on the light.
+When door close is detected, the mcu will deactivate the relay, disconnecting the light bar from the power source, causing the light to turn off.

 ***Wishlist***
 * Firmware Upgrades: